eProsima/Fast-DDS/examples/C++/UseCaseDemonstrator/README.txt

 eProsima Fast RTPS provides users with a wide range of configuration options which can be daunting at first.
 This example has the objective of providing a testing ground where you can experiment and see the influence different combinations of parameters can have on the behaviours of the Publisher/Subscriber scheme.

-This example consinst of two applications, one to spawn a configurable Publisher and the other a configurable Subscriber.
+This example consist of two applications, one to spawn a configurable Publisher and the other a configurable Subscriber.
 The configuration is selected during program startup,

-     -With the Publisher, you can choose to send any number of samples at any given moment.
+- With the Publisher, you can choose to send any number of samples at any given moment.
 Each time you send a batch of samples, they will numbered starting from index '0', so it is easier to view the end of one batch and the start of the next on the Subscriber side.
-     -The subscriber is constantly receiving samples and storing them internally.
+- The subscriber passively stores samples.
 At any moment you can choose to view the stored samples.

-You can run any number of Publisher and Subscribers, and use them to send a variable number of sample batches each of different size, reviewing the contents of the Subscriber to observe the effects of your configuration choices on the behaviour of the network.
+You can run any number of Publisher and Subscribers and use them to send a variable number of sample batches each of different size, reviewing the contents of the Subscriber to observe the effects of your configuration choices on the behaviour of the network.

-Due to the current limitations of eProsima Fast RTPS, you can only see each piece of data one time.
-So each time you print the contents of the Subscriber on the screen you are effectively resetting sample storage.

 2 - Configuration options
 --------------------------

-You will be prompted for multiple configuration parameters at application startup:
+You will be prompted for multiple configuration parameters during startup:

 - Reliability Kind